francisstephan/character_dictionary_manager/README.md

 	}
 ```

-This function is triggered by the `htmx:afterRequest` event, through an event listener initially to the page (remember, all htmx calls are `ajax` calls, meaning that the page is only loaded once):
+This function is triggered by the `htmx:afterRequest` event, through an event listener initially added to the page (remember, all htmx calls are `ajax` calls, meaning that the page is only loaded once):

 ```javascript
    window.onload = function() {